 (6) Any application for subdivision approval submitted hereunder may be withdrawn without prejudice by notice in writing to the Board before the notice of public hearing is posted or mailed pursuant to Subsection A above.
 Withdrawal of any application thereafter requires Board approval.
 No refund of fees will be provided if an application is withdrawn.

 E. Continuation of hearing.
 The period within which final action shall be taken may be extended for a defined period of time by written agreement between the Board and the applicant.
-If the Board determines that the application is inadequate for the Board to make a decision, the Board may, at its discretion, continue the hearing to a later date to permit the applicant to submit a revised application provided the applicant agrees to a time extension.
+If the Board determines that the application is inadequate for the Board to make a decision, the Board may, at its discretion, continue the hearing to a later date to permit the applicant to submit a revised application, provided the applicant agrees to a time extension.

 (1) If a hearing is continued to another date in order for the applicant to submit additional information, that additional material must be submitted to the office of the Planning Agent not less than 10 days prior to the continuation date so that it may be reviewed by the Board's consultant(s) and by the Board prior to the actual continued hearing.
 Applicants should note that additional submittals of material may incur an additional submittal fee.